DyepLucban/paint-job/README.md

 Laravel is accessible, powerful, and provides tools required for large, robust applications.

-## Run this codes first
+## Instructions

-1. create a database
+- create a database
-2. create .env file, copy and paste the codes inside .env.example, and change DB_DATABASE to your database
+- create .env file, copy and paste the codes inside .env.example, and change DB_DATABASE to your database
-3. composer install
+- composer install
-4. php artisan migrate
+- php artisan migrate
-5. php artisan key:generate
+- php artisan key:generate